Passport Health logo

 East Timor is part of southeast Asia.
 The climate is particularly hot and humid with distinct rainy and dry seasons.
 The eastern part of the country has the last remaining tropical dry forested area in the country.

 • Dili – Dili is the capital of East Timor, located on the northern coast of the island.
 The temperature is almost always high.
-The warmest month is October with highs in the low 30’s Celsius.
-The coolest month is January with temperatures in the high 20’s.
+The warmest month is October with highs in the 30’s.
+The coolest month is January with temperatures in the mid-20’s.
 The rainy season is from December to March with the wettest month being January.
 The driest month is September.

 East Timor experienced several violent episodes from 2002 to 2008.
 But, there have not been any major civil disturbances since.